Coarsegold Stampede finds success as thousands attend historic pro rodeo

 Proceeds from the rodeo benefited Infant of Prague Adoption Services, who helped Tanner as well as his brother and sister be adopted by the Tweeds.

-NOTE: For additional photos and details, including a full winners list, see www.sierrastar.com.
-Photos can also be seen at www.facebook.com/jakekoenenphotography.
+NOTE: Additional photos can be seen at www.facebook.com/jakekoenenphotography.

 Comments